 Through God’s direction, Terry has continued on his life’s path.
 In 2005, he was instrumental in procuring from the state of Ohio, $2.5 million.
 With a partnership with the American Heart Association and Akron General Medical Center, over 2,200 AEDs were placed in schools throughout the state of Ohio.
 He then convinced the state legislature to allocate an additional $2.5 million needed to complete the task of placing over 4500 devices in Ohio schools.
 This initiative included the cost of the AED, training five individuals in each school in the use of AEDs and CPR, as well as aligning the schools with their local paramedic units.
 Over 15,000 individuals received this training.
 Fifteen lives have been saved as a direct result of this initiative.

-His mission is not quite complete.
-He is currently spearheading a national campaign, which has resulted in legislation put forth by U.S. Congresswoman Betty Sutton to recreate the Ohio School AED initiative on a national scale, the goal being to place one AED in every single school in our country.
-The bill is called The Josh Miller HEARTS Act and has passed the U.S. House of Representatives.
-Senator Sherrod Brown has introduced it in the U.S. Senate where it is currently awaiting passage.
+He spearheaded a national campaign, which resulted in legislation put forth by U.S. Congresswoman Betty Sutton to recreate the Ohio School AED initiative on a national scale, the goal being to place one AED in every school in our country.
+The Josh Miller HEARTS Act passed the U.S. House of Representatives twice.

 Terry’s mantra in life is to give himself away every day, and he does so happily.
 He is quite active within his community, serving on various volunteer boards.
 He was a founding member of Stewart’s Caring Place, a facility of wellness established for those individuals and families touched by cancer.
 The services offered compliment medical treatment while recognizing the integral relation of body, mind and spirit in the healing process.